ProgramistaZpolski/hQuery/README.md

 # hQuery
-A brand new JavaScript Libary that allows you to code with h Some example code:
+A brand new JavaScript Libary that allows you to code with h!

+Some example code:
 ```js
 h("h1").toggleClass("bigtext", "herotext").hasClass("herotext");